stdm/stdm.github.io/data-science-book.md

 **Springer, 2019 (to appear)**

 Companion website to the upcoming book *Applied Data Science - Lessons Learned for the Data-Driven Business*, to appear June 2019.
 _Update_: The manuscript has been submitted to the publisher as of end of September, 2018.
-Production starts early December 2018.
+Production started December 07, 2018.

 ## Synopsis